Zilkha Neurogenetic Institute

 The Zilkha Neurogenetic Institute on the University of Southern California campus is a neurological and psychiatric diseases research facility.
 It is an organized research unit of the Keck School of Medicine of USC.

 History

 Founding (1999-2003)

-The Institute is partially funded from the 1999 naming gift of $110 million, given by the W. M. Keck Foundation to the then-USC School of Medicine; the gift designated $22 million to build the new Zilkha Neurogenetic Institute facility on the Health Sciences Campus.
+The institute is partially funded from the 1999 naming gift of $110 million, given by the W. M. Keck Foundation to the then-USC School of Medicine; the gift designated $22 million to build the new Zilkha Neurogenetic Institute facility on the Health Sciences Campus.
 The National Institutes of Health also awarded two million dollar construction grants to the Keck School of Medicine.
-The Zilka Neurogenetic Institute was created in 2002 with an additional $20 million gift from benefactors Mary Hayley and her husand Selim Zilkha.
+The Zilka Neurogenetic Institute was created in 2002 with an additional $20 million gift from benefactors Mary Hayley and her husband Selim Zilkha.
 Selim Zilkha, in 2002 was quoted saying about the institute that he had "started many businesses in my life, but my most important legacy is this institute."

 Construction of the Institute began in the fall 2001, and it opened in January 2003.
 It opened in a six-story facility with 70,000 square feet of lab space.